-One of the biggest concerns of caregivers who tend to people with cognitive problems is how to prevent wandering.
+One of the biggest concerns of caregivers who help people with cognitive problems is how to prevent wandering.

-Wandering is a risk associated with many conditions, such as autism, Down syndrome, and dementia (which can result from Alzheimer’s disease, stroke, head injuries, and Parkinson’s disease).
+Wandering is a risk associated with many conditions, such as autism spectrum disorder, Down syndrome, and dementia (which can result from Alzheimer’s disease, stroke, head injuries, and Parkinson’s disease).

 Of course, no one can watch another person every second of every day.
-We’re only human, and even the best and most dedicated caregiver can’t fully prevent wandering.
-But by following some of the tips below, you can boost your loved one’s safety.
+We’re only human, and even the best and most dedicated caregiver can’t stop wandering every time.
+But by following some of the tips below, you can help to keep your loved one safe.
 What’s more, you can feel a lot more confident and a lot less anxious.

 Secure your home.
-To prevent wandering, you may want to install new locks on your doors and windows that your loved one can’t open easily.
-If you can put them high up, they’re less likely to be noticed or reached.
+To help your loved one stay safe at home, you may want to put new locks on your doors and windows that your loved one can’t open easily.
+If you can put the locks high up, your loved one is less likely to notice or reach them.
 Depending on your situation, you may also need to install bars on windows.
-Buying motion detectors can alert you when someone opens an outer door.
-A simpler solution to prevent wandering: Hang bells on the doorknobs.
+Motion detectors can alert you when someone opens an outer door.
+A simple solution is to hang bells on the doorknobs.

 Make sure the person always carries ID.
-It won’t prevent wandering, but making sure your loved one has ID at all times is crucial.
-Keep in mind that keeping an ID in a person’s wallet isn’t enough, because he could remove it, either deliberately or accidentally.
-Medical ID jewelry – like a bracelet or pendant – is a good idea.
-You could also consider sewing identification into your loved one’s jacket.
+It won’t stop the behavior, but making sure your loved one has ID at all times is crucial.
+Keep in mind that putting an ID in a person’s wallet isn’t enough, because they could remove it, either on purpose or by accident.
+Medical ID jewelry -- like a bracelet or pendant -- is a good idea.
+You could also sew identification into your loved one’s jacket.
 Another option: temporary tattoos.
 They’re available in kits and give basic information about the person's health condition, along with space for your phone number.

 Dress your loved one in bright clothing.
-If it’s reasonable and your loved one doesn’t mind, consider dressing her in clothing that’s easy-to-see from a distance.
-This can be a good way to prevent wandering if you’re planning to be in a crowd.
+If it’s reasonable and your loved one doesn’t mind, consider dressing them in clothing that’s easy to see from a distance.
+This can be a good way to prevent wandering if you plan to be in a crowd.

 Put up a fence.
-It can be expensive, but putting up a fence – with secured gates -- can prevent wandering while allowing your loved one a way to get some fresh air.
+It can be expensive, but putting up a fence -- with secured gates -- can stop wandering while giving your loved one a way to get some fresh air.

 Use radio tracking devices.
 Bracelets or other jewelry with radio transmitters can be a big help.
-Some are short-range and designed so that caregivers can monitor the person themselves.
+Some are short-range and designed so that caregivers can keep watch on the person themselves.
 Some sound an alarm on both the bracelet and a base unit when the person gets too far away.
 Others are services that charge a monthly fee and use devices to pinpoint the person’s location.
-The company can track her and will work with local law enforcement, or the organization Project LifeSaver, to get her back to you.
+The company can track them and will work with local law enforcement, or the organization Project Lifesaver, to get them back to you.

 Know your neighbors.
-Introduce your loved one to your neighbors so they get to know his face.
-Tell them that he’s prone to wandering and that they should let you know if they see him out by himself.
-Give neighbors a number where you can be reached.
-The more explicit you are, the better – many people are naturally inclined not to get involved.
+Introduce your loved one to your neighbors so they get to know their face.
+Tell them that this person may wander and that your neighbors should let you know if they see them out alone.
+Give everyone a number where they can reach you.
+The clearer you are, the better -- many people are naturally inclined not to get involved.

 Put up signs.
-Sometimes, just hanging a sign inside a door to the outside that says ''Stop'' or ''Do Not Enter'' can be enough to prevent your loved one from wandering.
-By the same token, consider putting signs on other doors -- like the one to the bathroom -- so he can see which door leads where, and he won’t accidentally wind up outside.
+Sometimes, just hanging a sign inside a door to the outside that says ''Stop'' or ''Do Not Enter'' can be enough to stop your loved one from wandering.
+Think about putting signs on other doors -- like the one to the bathroom -- so they can see which door leads where, and they won’t accidentally wind up outside.

 Increase physical activity.
 This advice doesn’t apply to everybody.
-But some experts believe that getting physical activity during the day can help prevent wandering at night.
-Even a supervised walk around the block before dinner may be enough to reduce nighttime agitation.
+But some experts believe that getting exercise during the day can help keep someone from going off on their own at night.
+Even a supervised walk around the block before dinner may be enough to cut down on nighttime agitation.

-Focus on sleep hygiene.
-Some conditions linked with wandering are associated with poor sleep quality.
-Wandering itself could result from sleeplessness.
-So do what you can to practice good sleep hygiene with your loved one.
-As much as you are able, get her on a regular schedule of going to bed and waking up.
-To help prevent wandering, reduce napping during the day and cut out caffeinated drinks.
+Focus on sleep habits.
+Some conditions linked with wandering have a link to poor sleep quality.
+The act itself could result from sleeplessness.
+Do what you can to practice good sleep hygiene with your loved one.
+As much as you are able, get them on a regular schedule of going to bed and waking up.
+To help keep them safely at home, have them nap less during the day and cut out caffeinated drinks.